top of page

 • Severe fatigue, often associated with widespread pain

-• “Brain fog”-difficulty concentrating, functioning at work
+• “Cognitive dysfunction ("Brain fog)”-difficulty concentrating, functioning at work

 • Chronic cough, often dry